Love-Letters Between a Nobleman and His Sister: Part I

 Silvia, a young beautiful woman, is wooed by Philander, her brother-in-law, in an "incestuous" affair.
 Philander is ultimately successful, and at the end of the novel, he and Silvia flee their country and their families.
 The plot is the slow decline of honor and nobility, as well as the psychological effects of love.
 The novel is told through letters between Silvia and Philander that give a deeply personal nature to the affair.
 Silvia is a loose representation of Lady Henrietta Berkeley, daughter to George Berkeley, 1st Earl of Berkeley who was a prominent Tory politician.
 She eloped in 1682 with the Whig Ford Grey.
 Meanwhile, Henrietta's sister and Grey's wife Mary Berkeley was having an affair with James Scott, 1st Duke of Monmouth, Charles II's illegitimate son.
-As Monmouth would go on later to challenge his uncle James II for the throne when Charles died, the scandal gave the author considerable political fodder to pull from.
+As Monmouth later challenged his uncle James II for the throne when Charles died, the scandal gave the author considerable political fodder to pull from.